LordUnicorn31/Kujo-Studios/Docs/GDD.md

 Cannon: The cannon beam is the weapon that the cannonship shoots.
 Stats (Damage: 20, range: 300).

+Circular beams: the circular beam is the projectile the Laser-Shooters shoot.
+Stats (Damage: 30 each beam, range: 150).

 Gold: Can be found in gold mines.

 Ore: Can be found in ore mines.